 You must have a thorough understanding of your selection and do a good job of basic intellectual property inquiries.

 2. Understand the supply information

-Sellers should ask whether the factory/supplier’s products are self-developed or imitated, or if the products are improved or upgraded on the basis of others’ products, and which sellers are the final products supplied to.
+Sellers should ask whether the factory/supplier’s products are self-developed or imitated.
+If the products are improved or upgraded on the basis of others’ products, and if they have ever encountered infringement issues.

 Listing is the hit area of infringement.
 It is best to use original or authorized graphics and text content.
 At the same time, try to use your own brand to prevent infringement.

 To draw a conclusion, don’t take the risk of selling infringing products.
 If you are inadvertently sued for infringement, the account funds may be frozen, and a settlement fee must be paid.
 After a set of procedures, your store will get into a horrible situation.